 Can rats eat spinach?
 For humans, spinach is one of the healthiest foods out there.
 It’s often regarded as a superfood.
 But does the same apply to fancy rats?
 Owning a rat is a lot of fun, you can feed them all kinds of different fruits, vegetables, and even meat.
 However, before you feed them anything it’s always a good idea to do some preliminary research to find out if what you’re about to feed them is actually safe for them to eat.

 Luckily, I’ve done all the research for you!
 Today I’m going to tell you everything you need to know about incorporating spinach into your rat’s diet.
 I’m going to go over whether you should make spinach a part of their diet or if other vegetables are a better option.
 Further, I’ll go over whether or not rats like it, how much of it you can feed them, and much more!

-I highly recommend you read the whole article so you don’t miss anything important, but this is the short answer: Rats can eat spinach in small amounts around once a week.
+If you were about to feed some spinach to your pet rat, I’ve got some good news for you.
+Rats can eat spinach in small amounts around once a week.
 The vegetable is rich in many vitamins and minerals and is a great leafy green to include in their diet in moderation.
 The reason why they can not eat too much of it is that it’s quite high in oxalates.
 This can cause issues in their urinary tract and kidney stones if eaten in high amounts.